gokaydneizz/gokaydneizz/README.md

 <h1 align="left">Hi 👋, I'm Gokay</h1>
 <h3 align="left">&#128187; A passionate web dev</h3>

-- 🌱 I’m currently learning **React and also React-Native*( -I want to be a MERN Stack Web Developer  &#128241;.
+- 🌱 I’m currently learning **React and also React-Native** -I want to be a MERN Stack Web Developer.
--I want to create Mobile Apps with React Native as well/
+-I want to create Mobile Apps with React Native as well &#128241
 </p>

 <h3 align="left">Languages and Tools:</h3>